 Second Year Thematic Experiential Program

-The Leadership Second Year Thematic Experiential Program is a safe, inclusive, and fun community where second year students grow and develop with like-minded individuals.
-Members of this STEP will have the opportunity to strengthen their leadership skills through a variety of exciting and engaging opportunities like service projects, dialogue, and programs and events facilitated by students, faculty, and staff.
-By participating in this STEP, members will feel more prepared to be better leaders on campus, in the workplace, and in society.
-The Leadership STEP is located in East Village in enhanced 4-person suites.
+The Leadership STEP will provide second-year students opportunities to strengthen their leadership skills through a variety of exciting and engaging experiences.
+These opportunities may include: service projects, group discussions, and programs and events crated by participants, faculty, and staff.
+By joining in this STEP, participants will feel more prepared to be better leaders on campus and beyond Northeastern.
+The Residence Hall location for the Leadership STEP is to be determined.

 Do you enjoy giving back to the community?
 Are you passionate about finding ways to learn from and engagement with community members both on-campus and off?
 Do you want to create unique engagement opportunities?
 Then consider applying to join the NEW Civic Engagement Second-Year Thematic Experiential Program!